Daniella Goldfarb: Early life and education

 Goldfarb was born in Paris.
-She was an undergraduate student at the Hebrew University of Jerusalem, where she majored in chemistry.
-She moved to the United States for her graduate studies, and earned a Master's degree at the University of Rhode Island in 1978.
-After completing her graduate degree, she joined the laboratory of Zeev Luz at the Weizmann Institute of Science.
+She studied Chemistry at the Hebrew University of Jerusalem, earning her B.Sc. degree in 1976.
+She moved to the United States for her graduate studies for graduate studies and received an M.Sc. degree at the University of Rhode Island in 1978.
+From 1979 to 1980, she worked as a research assistant at the laboratory of Clinical Toxicology at the Haim Sheeba Medical Center in Israel.

+Goldfarb subsequently joined the laboratory of Prof. Zeev Luz at the Weizmann Institute of Science, where she conducted her doctoral research on the application of nuclear magnetic resonance (NMR) techniques to study liquid-crystalline phases.
+She received her Ph.D. in 1984.
 Her doctoral research made use of magnetic resonance imaging to study liquid crystalline phases.
-She was a postdoctoral scholar at the University of Houston.
+From 1984 to 1987, she carried out postdoctoral research in the laboratory of Prof. Larry Kevan at the Department of Chemistry, University of Houston, supported by a Chaim Weizmann postdoctoral fellowship from 1984 to 1986.